ISSAAM11/tajweed-app/README.md

 - Use meaningful variable and function names
 - Add comments for complex logic
 - Maintain consistent formatting
+- Follow the established architectural patterns

+### Development Workflow
+1. Create a feature branch from main
+2. Implement your changes following the established patterns
+3. Add appropriate tests
+4. Ensure code analysis passes
+5. Submit a pull request with detailed description

 ## 📄 License